-A long time ago, I decided to come up with a tiny yet meaningful short story which could send a message to all humans.
+A long time ago, I decided to come up with a tiny yet meaningful short story which could send a message to everyone.
 That’s how The Wishful Stone was born.

 “Everyone is born with a purpose,” is the message I wish to convey through this story.
-I expect it to leave a smile on your beautiful faces.
-Enjoy reading it.
+I expect it to leave a smile on your face.

 The Wishful Stone